 m

-Sound means here sound intensity as sound energy size.
+Sound means here sound intensity as sound energy quantity.

 Given: Sound intensity I1, I2, and reference distance r1 − Needed the other distance r2.